 nano ~/domainreminder/vars

-Adjust the variable CALENDAR to the name of the calendar in Apple Calendar where the appointments should go, e.g. Domains.
+Change the variable CALENDAR to the name of the calendar in Apple Calendar where the appointments are to be added, for example Domains.

 chmod +x domainreminder.sh cancel.sh